wp-plugins/listly/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-List posts (listicles) generate traffic, but are tedious to author with visual appeal.
+List posts (listicles) generate traffic, but are tiresome to author with visual appeal.
 Social lists to rank, evolve, embed & share

 == Description ==

 **Integrate numbered lists on Wordpress & beyond.**

-Listly lets your audience actively contribute to your blog posts, while you retain control.
+Listly lets your audience actively contribute to your posts, while letting you retain control.
 No list is ever complete.
-With Listly your audience helps keep your content socially current.
+With Listly, your audience helps keep your content socially current.
 Communities form around shared interests, needs & expertise.

 Use Listy to create, curate or collaborate to build awesome, people-ranked numbered lists.